evanxg852000/evanxg852000.github.io/_posts/2019-01-05-lets-build-a-nodejs-micro-framework-part-i.md

-[express](https://expressjs.com) framework, we will implement two of the most important components of a micro framework.<br> By the end of this tutorial, you will have a working framework providing the following high-level features: URL routing, middleware support, template engine with inheritance.
+[express](https://expressjs.com) framework, we will implement two of the most important components of a micro framework.<br> By the end of this tutorial, you will have a working framework providing the following high-level features: URL routing, middleware support, template rendering with inheritance.
 I have creatively named the framework **micro**, sweet name, right?

 We all agree that practicing is the best way to master whatever skill we want to